 ICLR Blog provides News, analysis, comment and updates from ICLR’s case law and UK legislation platform.

-vLex offers current awareness, legal news and commentary from top law firms from around the world.
-Updated daily, vLex currently has over 500,000 articles available to all users, and those trialling the service. vLex also offers free custom email alerts, so you can stay up to date with changes to the law, new cases, dockets, legislation and other documents as they are added to the service.
+vLex offers current awareness, legal news and commentary from top law firms around the world.
+Updated daily, vLex currently has over 500,000 news articles available to those trialling the service. vLex also offers custom email alerts, so you can stay up to date with changes to the law, new cases, dockets, legislation, and other documents as they are added to the platform.

 Vable, previously known as Linex Systems, is a current awareness automation platform used primarily by Law Librarians and other Information Professionals to manage news and other subscription sources.
 Any source can be plugged into the platform – from websites to RSS feeds – which enables the library to manage all sources in one place.
 The librarian can set up rules to select the most relevant information.
 This can then be either manually or automatically collated into alerts so that users receive one single email alert with all the information they need.

 The Bodleian Law Library provides a very useful summary of different types of current awareness channels with their suggestions for the most important: